Resharing a blog post from Alix's blog, Call Me Crunchy

 This is my favorite of all the must-have items.
 Nothing excites me more about parenthood than the world of cloth diapers.
 Okay, maybe that is an exaggeration…but there are just so many different brands, styles and prints!
 You can really have a lot of fun with this part of parenthood.
 The greatest part about cloth diapering is that you invest in a cloth diaper stash and never buy diapers again!
 Cloth diapers can be used for multiple children if they are taken care of and washed properly.
-If you do plan to purchase cloth diapers, I would pick one retailer to order from so you can rack up rewards points, such as The Mushy Mommy.
+If you do plan to purchase cloth diapers, I would pick one retailer to order from so you can rack up rewards points.
 We use disposables every once in a while when we travel and I highly recommend Bambo Nature and Seventh Generation.
 I have tried several disposable brands during our travels and these two were the most durable and reliable.
 Disposable diapers are convenient when traveling, but I’m always glad to get home to our cute cloth diapers.

 Baby has to eat!
 Breast milk is a healthy, natural, and affordable way to feed your baby.
 Breastfeeding is recommended exclusively for at least six months; however, the WHO recommends breastfeeding for the first two years as it provides multiple health benefits for both mother and baby.
 Breastfeeding is great for bonding mother and baby.
 It is also always conveniently ready for whenever baby gets hungry.
 If you plan to breastfeed, you will likely want a nursing pillow, washable nursing pads and organic nipple cream.
 Also, make sure to keep plenty of healthy snacks on hand because breastfeeding may increase your appetite.
 If you will be pumping, make sure to contact your insurance to see if they will provide you with a breast pump.
 If baby is not fed at the breast, make sure to have some bottles.
 My favorite are Lifefactory glass bottles.
 Each bottle is in a protective silicon sleeve, is dishwasher safe, and grows with baby through life stages (nipple, sippy cap and leak-proof cap).
 Although we never needed it, we did keep a can of Earth’s Best formula at home in case of an emergency.